Skip to main content

 Frequently Asked Questions

 Not always.
 Hardwood is stronger and more durable, but softwood is cheaper, lighter, and easier to work with.
-The choice depends on your project: structural framing often uses softwood, while hardwood is preferred for visible furniture, flooring, and decorative elements.
+The choice depends on your project: structural framing often uses softwood because it's cost-effective and readily available in long lengths, while hardwood is preferred for visible furniture, flooring, and decorative elements where appearance and wear-resistance matter more.
+For many home projects, the two are actually used together — a softwood frame with a hardwood top or facing is a common and practical approach.

 Conclusion